 9% have adopted sustainability as their primary goal.

 factory energy and/or water use.

 5% in tracking factory material & water waste recycling.

-17% in tracking of use of recycled materials.
+17% in the tracking of use of recycled materials.

-Andy Polk, Senior Vice-President and Sustainability Expert of FDRA at an exclusive interview with Greg Dutter, Editorial Director of Footwear Plus magazine, discussed about proven ways for businesses to turn sustainable and maintain their motto.
-He believes in setting clear guidelines regarding what going green means for an organisation; next comes deciding attainable goals to reduce their carbon footprint while safegaurding the integrity and ethics of the company and its family; and finally working towards making those goals a reality.
-Andy believes that the pandemic has pushed people towards being more sustainable, more eco-concious and more responsive to their fellow communities.
+Andy Polk, Senior Vice-President and Sustainability Expert of FDRA at an exclusive interview with Greg Dutter, Editorial Director of Footwear Plus magazine, discussed proven ways for businesses to turn sustainable and maintain their motto.
+He believes in setting clear guidelines regarding what going green means for an organization; next comes deciding attainable goals to reduce their carbon footprint while safeguarding the integrity and ethics of the company and its family, and finally working towards making those goals a reality.
+Andy believes that the pandemic has pushed people towards being more sustainable, more eco-conscious, and more responsive to their fellow communities.

-FDRA recognises that each brand is at different stages of their material-exchange journey within the supply-chain.
+FDRA recognizes that each brand is at different stages of its material-exchange journey within the supply chain.
 Hence it helps them by providing an array of certifications programmed around the world that are working on the pledges and commitments they want to lean and work towards.
 They are presented with the entire pool and as the brands start comprehending and refining their goals towards sustainable development, they can vibrate towards their need accordingly.

-Thus, it can be seen that sustainability has slowly seeped into the very core as more number of companies are adopting clear cut goals.
+Thus, it can be seen that sustainability has slowly seeped into the very core as more companies are adopting clear-cut goals.
 FDRA focuses on creating a negative carbon footprint gradually by converting the footwear scenario into a zero-waste industry.

 Image Source ~ FDRA official website

 Thank you for taking time off to read.
 If you liked the post, drop a heart, leave a comment or share it with your friends.